 On 9 August 2021, the United States imposed sanctions against Belaruskali under Executive Order 14038, "Blocking Property of Additional Persons Contributing to the Situation in Belarus," relating to concerns about human rights and democracy.
-Belaruskali's assets over which the U.S. made jurisdictional claims were frozen, and transactions with the company were blocked.6 Banks in the Republic of Lithuania immediately stated that they would strictly adhere to the U.S. sanctions and would not serve companies or engage in operations that would violate them.
+Belaruskali's assets over which the U.S. made jurisdictional claims were frozen, and transactions with the company were blocked.
+On 2 December 2021, the United States added BPC to its sanctions list.